Extracting total Amb programs from proofs: Operational semantics

 \subsection{Reduction to weak head normal form}

-A program is called a \emph{weak head normal form (w.h.n.f.)} if it begins with a constructor (including $\Amb$), or has the form $\lambda a.
-M$.
-In Table \ref{table:reduction}, we inductively define a small-step leftmost-outermost reduction relation $\ssp$ on programs.
+A program is called a \emph{weak head normal form (w.h.n.f.)} if it begins with a constructor (including $\Amb$) or has the form $\lambda a.
+M$, and called a \emph{deterministic weak head normal form (deterministic w.h.n.f.)} if it is a w.h.n.f.\ that does not begin with $\Amb$.
+Note that a w.h.n.f.\ (deterministic or not) always has a non-bottom value.

+In the first part of Table \ref{table:reduction}, we inductively define a small-step leftmost-outermost reduction relation $\ssp$ on programs.

+The following lemma establishes fundamental properties of the reduction relation $\ssp$.
+Part~(5) provides the crucial link to the denotational semantics and lies at the core of the Adequacy Theorems.